TobikoData/sqlmesh/docs/concepts/plans.md

 A directly-modified model that is classified as non-breaking will be backfilled, but its downstream dependencies will not.
 This is a common choice in scenarios such as an addition of a new column, an action which doesn't affect downstream models as new columns can't be used by downstream models without modifying them directly.

 ## Plan application
-Once a plan has been created and reviewed, it should then be applied in order for the changes that are part of it to take effect.
+Once a plan has been created and reviewed, it should then be applied to a target [environment](/concepts/environments) in order for the changes that are part of it to take effect.

-Every time a model is changed as part of a plan, a new variant of this model gets created behind the scene (see [snapshots](/concepts/architecture/snapshots)).
+Every time a model is changed as part of a plan, a new variant of this model gets created behind the scenes (see [snapshots](/concepts/architecture/snapshots)).
 In turn, each model variant gets a separate physical location for data (i.e. table).
-Data between different variants of the same model is never shared, therefore an environment can be viewed as a collection of references to physical tables of model versions which that environment has been created/updated with.
+Data between different variants of the same model is never shared (except for the [forward-only](#forward-only-plans) case).

+When a plan is applied to an environment, that environment gets associated with a collection of model variants that are part of that plan.
+In other words each environment is a collection of references to model variants and the physical tables associated with them.

 ![Each model version gets its own physical table while environments only contain references to these tables](plans/model_versioning.png)